-Last night I attended the two community meetings at Truckee Town Council and then in Squaw Valley.
-There was an amazing turn out at Squaw Valley’s Olympic Village Lodge last night to hear the latest about the King Fire.
+Last night I attended the two community meetings at Truckee Town Council and then in Olympic Valley.
+There was an amazing turn out at Olympic Village Lodge last night to hear the latest about the King Fire.
 The King Fire is the #1 fire in the nation right now, as it relates to size and priority.
 As of today, it has grown to 92,960 acres and there are more than 7,600 fire fighters from all around the country, including Alaska.

 Listening from northern Lake Tahoe, our focus was on the northern part of the fire, but the communities just south and east of us in El Dorado County and western Placer County have been hit the hardest.
 To date, other than smoke and poor air quality, our region and community have been relatively safe.